Is Gambling Legal in New Jersey? A Comprehensive Guide (2026 Update)

 Resorts Atlantic City was the first legal physical casino to open there before numerous others followed suit.

-As for iGaming, a January 2011 Bill passed by the New Jersey Legislature legalized Internet gambling for all residents over 21.
+As for iGaming, The New Jersey Legislature passed an Internet gambling bill in 2011, which Governor Christie signed into law in February 2013.
+Online casinos went live in November 2013, with all operators required to be tied to authorized land-based casinos in Atlantic City.
 The bill specified that the online gambling operators must be tied to authorized casinos in AC.
-Today, 31 digital casinos operate in the Garden State.
+Today, more than 30 digital casino brands operate in the Garden State under Atlantic City casino licenses.

 Current Legal Status of Gambling in New Jersey